Epic Rap Battles of History provide examples of the following tropes:

 Babe Ruth manages to rap in the style of a radio sports announcer and barely pauses for a breath once he starts.

 "Weird Al" Yankovic did to math equations what George Watsky did to Shakespeare.
-Both of Isaac Newton's verses are actually rather lengthy, but speed by pretty fast.
+Both of Isaac Newton's verses are rather lengthy, but speed by pretty fast.
 However, in his 2nd verse, he prattles off a very complex math equation at super speed.

 Mythology Gag: Though the Turtles appear in their traditionally colored masks, when Mikey spits his first line, the three other Turtles appear from behind him all wearing their original red masks. note Though the comics were in black and white, early covers show them all wearing red masks, as seen on The Other Wiki